McTsts/mc-core-shaders/README.md

 ## Hide Armor Glint

 Removes the enchanted effect from armor on entities only.
 Keeps the enchanted effect for things in inventory.

+## Jetpack

+This renders a jetpack on the players back.
+This shader is not intended to be used as is and will not work without some additional things (armor texture, datapack, etc) and is generally just for reference.
+The code for it is also probably awful.
+Enjoy.

+It's a core shader that moves/resizes the elements of a leather chestplate/upper leggings part (which consist out of 4 cubes around the players torso).
+Using the normals of those vertices as well as a hardcoded y axis (which needs to be changed if the player is sneaking) it allows moving some of the planes of the armor around locally (apparently this is called TBN space or something).
+The jetpack only needs 7 planes (some planes are shared by both engines) which still leaves a few for a normal chestplate.